A variational approach to dimension-free self-normalized concentration: Self-normalized Bernstein and Bennett Inequalities

 where $g_{\psi_{P,b}\tau}$ is defined as in~\eqref{eq:gt}.
 If (ii) holds, then for any $\lambda\in[\psi_{G,c}^{-1}(1/\gamma_{\min}(U_0)), 1/c)$, with probability $1-\delta$, for any stopping time $\tau$,

-\end{corollary} Since the process is sub-gamma when $(X_t)$ satisfy the Bernstein condition in~\eqref{eq:bernstein-assumption}, we can in that case apply Theorem~\ref{thm:stitching-simplified} to obtain a stitched boundary.
-We omit the statement here for brevity, but we will provide a similar result in the next section when studying an empirical Bernstein bound.
+\end{corollary} Since the process is sub-gamma when $(X_t)$ satisfies the Bernstein condition in~\eqref{eq:bernstein-assumption}, we can in that case apply Theorem~\ref{thm:stitching-simplified} to obtain the stitched boundary in~\eqref{eq:sub-gamma-bound}.
+In particular, by carefully applying the line-crossing inequality above with different values of $\lambda$ at different times, we are able to apply~\eqref{eq:bernstein-line-crossing} with $\lambda$ as roughly $\sqrt{D_t}/(1 + c\sqrt{D_t})$, up to constant multipliers on $D_t$.
+This gives $\|S_\tau\|_{(V_\tau + U_0)^{-1}}$ scaling like $cD_\tau + \sqrt{D_t}$ with high probability.
+This combination of linear and sublinear terms is what we expect of a Bernstein bound.